isralduke/thatbook/24-jeremiah.md

 > You are the one I can run to for safety when I am in trouble.
 > Nations from all over the earth
 > will come to you and say,
-> ‘Our ancestors had nothing but false gods—
+> ‘Our ancestors had nothing but false gods —
 > worthless idols that could not help them at all.
 > <a name="16:20">16:20</a> Can people make their own gods?
 > No, what they make are not gods at all.”
 > <a name="16:21">16:21</a> The Lord said,
-> “So I will now let this wicked people know—
+> “So I will now let this wicked people know —
 > I will let them know my mighty power in judgment.
 > Then they will know that my name is the Lord.”